-Jared has extensive experience investigating problem solving by individuals and teams in real-world settings.
+Jared has extensive experience investigating problem-solving by individuals and teams in real-world settings.
 From this research, Jared and his colleagues develop decision aids, training systems, measures of performance and communications, and organizational designs that support mission leaders and their staffs.
 Jared is the author of more than 125 articles in journals, proceedings, and books concerning these and related topics.

-As Chief Scientist Jared is responsible for aligning Aptima’s scientific and technical activities with the company’s strategic goals.
+As Chief Scientist, Jared is responsible for aligning Aptima’s scientific and technical activities with the company’s strategic goals.

 Jared holds a Ph.D. in Human Learning and Cognition from Columbia University and a M.A. in Educational Technology from Teachers College, Columbia University.
-He is a Contributing Editor to the journal Human Factors and an occasional editor to other journals.
+He is a Contributing Editor to the journal Human Factors and an occasional editor for other journals.